Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 }

-Step 4: Save the custom field value from the quick edit box
+Step 4: Save the Custom Field value from the Quick Edit box

-In order to save the changes for the custom fields from the quick edit box, we will use save_post_{$post_type} action hook.
+In order to save the changes for the custom fields from the quick edit box, we will use the save_post_{$post_type} action hook.
 This action hook will apply to our project post type only.

 /**